Chesar832/transformers-training/01_transformers-deep-dive/chapter-04/Multilingual transformer architectures.md

 - How does a multilingual NLG model handle the diversity of languages in terms of grammar, sentence structure, and semantic consistency across generated outputs?
 - How does the **Denoising Auto-Encoder (DAE)** technique contribute to the robustness of multilingual NLG models in handling noisy input?
 - In what ways does **Cross-lingual Auto-Encoding (XAE)** help multilingual NLG models in learning consistent cross-lingual generation patterns?

-### Cross-Lingual Techniques

-#### Masked Language Model (MLM)
-- How does MLM perform in cross-lingual settings, and what are the limitations of using MLM alone for multilingual representation alignment?

-#### Next Sentence Prediction (NSP)
-- What is the impact of the NSP task on cross-lingual understanding, especially in sentence-level coherence tasks across languages?

-#### Causal Language Modeling (CLM)
-- How does CLM enhance sequential language modeling within a monolingual context, and why is it important for building foundational representations?

-#### Translation Language Model (TLM)
-- How does TLM utilize parallel corpora to improve token prediction, and what specific benefits does it offer over MLM in cross-lingual training scenarios?

-#### Cross-lingual Contrastive Learning (XLCO)
-- How does XLCO improve the representation of multilingual embeddings by focusing on contrasting similar and dissimilar pairs?

-#### Cross-lingual Word Alignment (CLWA)
-- What role does CLWA play in fine-tuning word-level embeddings, and how does it enhance translation quality?

-#### Cross-lingual Sentence Alignment (CLSA)
-- How does CLSA contribute to sentence-level representation alignment, and what benefits does it provide in cross-lingual retrieval tasks?

-#### Cross-attention Masked LM (CAMLM)
-- How does CAMLM incorporate cross-attention mechanisms for better token prediction across languages?

-#### Back Translation Masked Language Modeling (BTMLM)
-- How does BTMLM utilize back translation to improve language modeling, and what advantages does it provide for generating multilingual text?

-#### Bidirectional Dual Encoder with Additive Margin Softmax
-- What is the role of additive margin softmax in improving cross-lingual retrieval accuracy in models like LaBSE?

-#### Sequence-to-Sequence LM (Seq2SeqLM)
-- How does Seq2SeqLM facilitate cross-lingual generation tasks, and what challenges does it address in multilingual NLG?

-#### Denoising Auto-Encoder (DAE)
-- How does DAE handle noise in multilingual inputs, and why is it crucial for enhancing text generation in NLG models?

-#### Cross-lingual Auto-Encoding (XAE)
-- How does XAE support cross-lingual training by reconstructing masked or corrupted input across different languages?